Josh Doig

+Early life

+Josh Thomas Doig was born on 18 May 2002 in Edinburgh.

 Club career

 Hibernian

-Doig first signed with Hibernian during the summer of 2019, having previously been in the youth system of their Edinburgh derby rivals Hearts.
-In February 2020, he signed a contract with Hibernian that is due to run until the summer of 2023 and he was loaned to League Two club Queen's Park for the rest of the 2019–20 season.
+Doig was released the youth system in 2019 of Edinburgh club, Hearts.
+He joined Hibernian in the summer of 2019.
+At this point, Doig still played as a centre-back.
+In February 2020, he signed a contract with Hibs to run until the summer of 2023.
+Hibs announced at the same that Doig was being loaned to League Two club Queen's Park for the rest of the 2019–20 season.
+It was at Queen's Park when Doig moved from centre-back to left-back.

 Doig was added to the Hibs first team squad ahead of the 2020–21 season, and he made his first competitive appearance for the club on 1 August 2020 in a 2–1 win against Kilmarnock.
 Doig played regularly for Hibs during the 2020–21 season, and in January 2021 it was reported by BBC Sport that English Premier League clubs and Celtic had expressed interest in signing him.
 Doig scored his first senior goal on 20 February 2021, in a 2–0 win for Hibs against Hamilton.
-Doig then signed a new contract with Hibs, which was due expire in the summer of 2025.
+Doig then signed a new contract with Hibs, which was due to expire in the summer of 2025.
 At the end of his breakthrough season with Hibs, Doig won the SFWA Young Player of the Year award.

-Amid transfer speculation, Doig returned to Hibernian’s squad starting in his first game back against Ross County where Hibernian won 3–0 on 9 August 2021.
+Amid transfer speculation, Doig returned to Hibernian's squad starting in his first game back against Ross County where Hibernian won 3–0 on 9 August 2021.

 On 20 November 2021, Doig signed a new long-term contract at Hibernian.
-Hibs accepted an offer of over £3 million for Doig from Italian club Verona in July 2022.
+Hibs accepted an offer of over £3 million for Doig from Italian club Hellas Verona in July 2022.

 Hellas Verona

-Doig completed his move to Verona on 13 July 2022, signing a four-year contract with the Italian side.
-He scored a goal in his first start for Verona, a 2–1 win against Sampdoria on 4 September.
+Doig completed his move to Hellas Verona on 13 July 2022, signing a four-year contract with the Italian side.
+He later admitted that he wanted to escape the pressures of playing for one of the big two Edinburgh clubs.
+He made his Serie A debut in a 1–0 loss to Atalanta.
+Doig provided an assist on his second appearance a week later.
+He scored a goal on his first start for Verona, a 2–1 win against Sampdoria on 4 September.
+On 3 October 2022, Doig scored his second goal for Hellas Verona, a volley, later voted one of the best goals of the season in Serie A. He made 22 appearances in Serie A in the 2022–23 season, and recorded two goals and four assists.
+In the following 2023–24 season, he made twelve Serie A appearances, missing four games through injury.